 - Salt and Pepper to taste

-- Whole Beans cooked and added when serving the soup.
+- 1 cup Pinto Beans cooked and added when serving the soup

-- Sliced Radishes, Diced White Onion, Crispy Bacon, Salsa Verde, or Sliced Avocado and Corn Tortillas to eat with the soup.
+- Optional Toppings: Sliced Radishes, Diced White Onion, Crispy Bacon, Sliced Avocado, and Corn Tortillas to eat with the soup.

 Instructions

-- Slice Beef into small dices, it helps if the beef is really cold and use a sharp knife.
-Set beef aside once all diced.
+- Slice Beef into small pieces, it helps if the beef is cold and use a sharp knife.
+Set beef aside once it is diced.

 - Add diced beef into pot with bacon and green onions.
-Season with beef bouillon and salt.
+Season with beef bouillon and a little salt and pepper.
+Cook over medium heat since you don't want to fry the beef.

-- Once beef is no longer pink, add cilantro (whole), and pour in tomatillo sauce.
-Add water to cover beef and bring to a boil.
-Once boiling reduce heat and simmer for 20 minutes or longer if the beef is still tough.
+- Once beef is no longer pink and the juices have released, add cilantro in (whole), and the tomatillo sauce.
+Add enough water to cover the beef and bring to a boil.
+Once boiling reduce heat and simmer for 20 minutes.
+Taste the beef, if it's still tough then simmer for another 10 minutes until it is tender.

-- Remove cilantro and green onions from soup.
-Taste broth and see if additional salt is needed.
+- Remove cilantro and green onions from soup or leave them in.
+Taste the broth and see if additional salt is needed.

 Video